-As MHC’s elected governing body, the 17-member Board of Directors is legally responsible under federal and state law, and its Articles of Incorporation and By-Laws, for establishing, guiding, and assessing the overall direction and performance of the MHC.
+As Mountain Health CO-OP’s elected governing body, the Board of Directors is legally responsible under federal and state law, and its Articles of Incorporation and By-Laws, for establishing, guiding, and assessing the overall direction and performance of the CO-OP.See full description

 The Fine Print